briandconnelly/pronto/README.md

 Finding the closest bike
 ------------------------

-We've just picked up some drinks at [Pete's Wine Shop](http://www.peteswineshop.com) and need to get to the party.
-We can use [fossil](https://cran.r-project.org/web/packages/fossil/index.html) to calculate the distances between our location (`here`) and each station to find the nearest bike.
+We've just picked up some wine at [Pete's](http://www.peteswineshop.com) and need to get to the party.
+To find the nearest bike, we can use [fossil](https://cran.r-project.org/web/packages/fossil/index.html) to calculate the distances between our location (`here`) and each station.
 Unfortunately, this won't tell you about hills.

 ``` r
 library(pronto)